Detection and classification of vocal productions in large scale audio recordings: Experimental Validation

 Two new databases are constructed from the continuous recordings processed by the model through our pipeline.
 The new human baby database represents 35.20 hours of records.
-The table \ref{tab:baby_total_voc_year} summarizes the distribution for each class.
 The new baboon database represents 38.75 hours of records.
-The table \ref{tab:papio_total_voc_month} summarizes the distribution for each class.
+Table \ref{tab:baby_total_voc_year} and \ref{tab:papio_total_voc_month} respectively, summarizes the distribution for each class, for each data.

+We have made the data extracted by our model from continuous baboons recordings freely accessible on \href{https://zenodo.org/record/7963124}{https://zenodo.org/record/7963124}.
+This includes the labeled database used for training, as well as the vocalizations detected during the month and a csv file summarizing, for each vocalization, its duration, probability and vote for each class.
+A typical day was also made available, to give everyone the chance to test the model on this typical example (it was not possible to make more than one day of continuous recording available for legal reasons).
+The code is accessible on \href{https://gitlab.com/papers4375727/detection-and-classification-of-vocal-productions.git}{https://gitlab.com/papers4375727/detection-and-classification-of-vocal-productions.git}, with an exemple with this day to reproduce the work.
+Results for baby recordings are not accessible for legal reasons.